NLP Frequently Asked Questions

 Over the year’s we’ve been asked many questions about NLP (Neuro Linguistic Programming).
-So we’ve complied some of the most frequently asked questions and asked our Lead Trainer, Laura Evans to answer them!
-We hope the answers assist you in building you knowledge and getting some answers to common NLP Questions.
+So we’ve compiled some of the most frequently asked questions and asked our Lead Trainer, Laura Evans to answer them!
+We hope the answers assist you in building your knowledge and getting some answers to common NLP Questions.

 Got a question about one of our courses? – You’ll find more about each of our courses on each respective NLP Course webpage, with FAQs relating to that particular course answered at the bottom of each Course page.